 Engineering Week was full of exciting activities.

-Ursuline hosted a Hackathon with eight judges from the technology industry including Microsoft, Raytheon, IIS Engineering and Technology, and Credera.
+Ursuline hosted a Hackathon with judges from the technology industry including Microsoft and Pepsico as well as Christian Genco, Founder of Fileinbox and author of the Microconf Recap.

-Eleven teams were asked to develop a product for a specific problem related to Mother Earth.
+19 teams were asked to develop a software product that addresses a specific problem related to Disaster Relief.
 They "hacked"/programmed a solution in three hours using any programming language, such as Java, Java Script, HTML, and Python.